Active learning for data streams: a survey: Online active learning approaches

 then $\left|p_t-\widehat{p}_t\right| \leq \delta$, where $\delta$ is a tolerance threshold.
 This means that the prediction of the forecaster is close to the one obtained in the fully supervised setting if the maximum difference of advice between any two experts is not too large.
 This assumption might not hold in the presence of noisy or bad experts and, to tackle this problem, the authors proposed a robust variant of the AEWAF.
 The AGF uses instead a confidence condition based on the fact that if

 then $\left|p_t-\widehat{p}_t\right| \leq \delta$.
 The general scheme for performing online active learning with expert advice is reported in Algorithm \ref{alg:2}.

-A similar framework, in conjunction with multiple kernel learning (MKL), has been investigated by \cite{fujikashima}.
+A similar framework, in conjunction with multiple kernel learning (MKL), has been investigated by \cite{Chae2021}.
 They propose an active MKL (AMKL) algorithm based on random feature approximation.
 In general, online MKL based on random feature approximation is a method for online learning and prediction that combines multiple kernel functions to improve the performance of a learning algorithm \citep{Jin2010,Hoi2013}.
 In MKL, multiple kernel functions are used to capture different aspects of the data, and the optimal combination of kernels is learned from the data.
-On the other hand, random feature approximation is a technique for approximating a high-dimensional feature space using a lower-dimensional space, which is easier to learn from \cite{Shen2017}.
 The online version of MKL based on random feature approximation is designed to handle data that arrives sequentially, and the learning algorithm is updated after each new data point.
-In kernel-based learning, the target function $f(\mathbf{x})$ is assumed to belong to a reproducing Hilbert kernel space (RKHS), which can be defined as
+In kernel-based learning, the target function $f(\mathbf{x})$ is assumed to belong to a reproducing Hilbert kernel space (RKHS).
+In the proposed AMKL the learner uses an ensemble of $N$ kernel functions.
+At each time step $t$, two main steps are implemented.
+First, each kernel function $\hat{f}_{i, t}\left(\mathbf{x}_t\right), \text { with } i=1, \ldots, n$, is optimized independently of the other kernel functions.
+This is referred to as local step.
+Then, in the global step, the learner seeks the best function approximation $\widehat{f}_t\left(\mathbf{x}_t\right)$ by combining the $N$ kernel functions as in